 Practice power listening and you will become more informed, make better decisions, build valuable relationships, and come up with innovative ideas.
 You will find your leadership improves by leaps and bounds.

 As an executive coach, I regularly help executives with their listening skills.
 I can help you with this key skillset or any other business skill you want to refine.
-Click the link to schedule the first of several complimentary coaching sessions and see how coaching can help you grow your executive skillset to the next level.
+Click the link to schedule the first of three complimentary sessions and see how coaching can help you grow your executive skillset to the next level.